Before I get to the main topic, I’d like to dedicate the first paragraph to explaining why I will focus on the homepage.

 So, does the homepage lose importance?
 Not at all.

+My UX team’s analysis shows that more and more respondents pay attention to the content and functioning of the homepage.
 This is especially true when you are on a website for the first time and trying to build trust in the service/brand.
 Unfortunately, various errors can cause users to leave a given site even before familiarizing themselves with its offer.

 Let’s compare the home page of the online store to the site of the brick-and-mortar store.
 When shopping in brick-and-mortar stores, e.g., in a shopping mall, we expect shop windows to showcase such a place.
 Potential customers may be encouraged to purchase in a particular store before entering it.
 We have visible information about current promotions, often showing examples of creations and their price.
 Everything is presented in a very accessible, modern, and organized way.